jerrylee1697/HackUCI19/pages/Jax(Google).md

 For more advanced autodiff, you can use `jax.vjp` for reverse-mode vector-Jacobian products and `jax.jvp` for forward-mode Jacobian-vector products.
 The two can be composed arbitrarily with one another, and with other JAX transformations.
-Here's one way to compose those to make a function that efficiently computes full Hessian matrices:
+Here   one way to compose those to make a function that efficiently computes full Hessian matrices:

 ```python